HomeTop HeadlinesKimmel Mocks Trump With Brutal New Nickname

 Kimmel noted the peculiar timing of Trump’s press tour of the construction site, which occurred while international tensions with Iran remained elevated.
 The host found it surreal that the president was showcasing ballroom blueprints and discussing dance floor details during ongoing geopolitical concerns.

 Critics have labeled the project a vanity endeavor, questioning both its price tag and priorities.
-Despite mounting scrutiny, Trump has persisted in framing the “big, beautiful billion-dollar ballroom” as a security necessity rather than personal indulgence, though the administration has struggled to keep attention on that angle rather than the spectacle, according to coverage from The Daily Beast.
+Despite mounting scrutiny, Trump has persisted in framing the “big, beautiful billion-dollar ballroom” as a security necessity rather than personal indulgence, though the administration has struggled to keep attention on that angle rather than the spectacle.

 A Tour That Raised More Questions Than Answers